pere98diaz/Neural-SDEs-for-Conditional-Time-Series-Generation-and-the-Signature-Wasserstein-1-metric/Documentation.md

 - `data_size`: number of channels of the data, counting the time dimension.
 - `interval`: interval where to compute the signature.
 - `q`: it indicates the parameter for the number of hierarchical dyadic windows.
 See [\[1\]](https://arxiv.org/abs/2006.00873).
+- `t_norm`: factor that escalates the time dimension before computing the signature. to prevent very large values.
+- `normalization`: a dictionary with two keys, `mean` and `std`, which applies the normalization to each dimension of the signature.
+If set to `None`, then no normalization is applied.
+Defaults to `None`.
+- `signature`: whether to compute the signature or the log-signature.